janwilmans/guidelines/README.md

-# C++ Clear Code Guidelines (CCCG)
+# C++ Default Guidelines

-This is a C++ guidelines and good practices document by Jan Wilmans (c) 2023, aka the C++ Clear Code Guidelines (CCCG).
+This is a C++ guidelines and good practices document by Jan Wilmans (c) 2023, aka the C++ **Default** Guidelines.

 I collected these guidelines from 20 years of C++ experience and many teachings by others, honorable mentions go to [Scott Meyers](https://www.youtube.com/watch?v=wQxj20X-tIU), [Jason Turner](https://www.youtube.com/@cppweekly), [Klaus Iglberger](https://www.youtube.com/watch?v=PEcy1vYHb8A), [the Copperspice team](https://www.youtube.com/@CopperSpice), [Hana Dusíková](https://www.youtube.com/watch?v=C9MWAXYdFSY), Gert-Jan de Vos, [Anthony Williams](https://www.youtube.com/watch?v=JvHZ_OECOFU),  [STL (Stephan T. Lavavej)](https://www.youtube.com/watch?v=JhgWFYfdIho), [Peter Bindels](https://www.youtube.com/watch?v=4V9QWHjRPMc), [Sy Brand](https://www.youtube.com/watch?v=MZo7k_IOCe8) to name a few, probably I'm forgetting many others.

 Most recently my colleagues [Adriaan de Groot](https://github.com/adriaandegroot/) and Stefan Spronkmans helped me to refine the guidelines and I owe them a big thank you!

-It is likely that some of the sources of what I describe here are found in any and all conference talks since CppCon 2017.
+It is likely that the sources of what I describe here are found in any and all conference talks since CppCon 2017.
 As I have spend countless hours visiting conferences and poring over the many, many videos of the talks I did not physically attend.

 These guidelines are free to use by anyone, if you find them useful, I would appreciate your support through a [Ko-fi](https://ko-fi.com/janwilmans).